rec/impall/README.md

 * matches `bar.foo` but not `bar` or `bar.foo.bar`
 * matches `baz.foo` as well as `baz.foo.bar` but not `baz`

-(For legacy users of this package, using `impall.py` still works for this purpose but is deprecated and may be removed in a later release.)

 ### A note on side-effects

 to reduce side-effects, `sys.modules` is restored to its original